Malvolio

 I'll get revenge on every one of you!

 The line is one of Shakespeare's most exposed pieces of writing in any of the comedies.
 Seven words.
 No verb of feeling, no acknowledgement of the explanation that has just been offered, no exit speech of the kind the comedy's other figures have been given.
 Malvolio simply names what he will do, and what he will do is not part of the play's available action.
 The comedy is over; the marriages are about to be celebrated; Orsino sends officers to "pursue him, and entreat him to a peace."
 Malvolio does not, in the text the play provides, return.
 He exits the stage with the line, and his absence from the closing scene is the play's most direct acknowledgement of what comic resolution cannot do.
-The marriages of 5.1 distribute fortune, partner, and ending to Viola, Orsino, Olivia, Sebastian, Sir Toby, and Maria.
+The marriages of A5S1 distribute fortune, partner, and ending to Viola, Orsino, Olivia, Sebastian, Sir Toby, and Maria.
 Malvolio receives none of this.
 The play does not, in any meaningful sense, resolve him.
 He leaves the stage, the household, and the comedy carrying the residue of unaccommodated feeling that the comedy has produced, and the audience is left with the recognition that the comic vengeance against his vanity has cost the comedy its own equanimity.
-Lamb's "tragic interest" is the play's deepest acknowledgement of what has happened.
+The tragic undertow of his exit is the play's deepest acknowledgement of what has happened.
 The comedy survives Malvolio's departure; he does not survive the comedy unchanged.

 "I confess that I never saw the catastrophe of this character, while Bensley played it, without a kind of tragic interest."